sergio-santiago/management-restaurant-orders/README.md

 	dbpassword=root
 	dbname=default_database
 ```
+6. To access administration, the default password is ``1234``.
+If you want to use another password enter your [MD5 hash](https://www.md5online.org/md5-encrypt.html) in the file ``management-restaurant-orders/src/controller/administration/pass.txt`` replacing the current hash
-6. Finally, go to the class ``management-restaurant-orders/src/controller/StartController.java`` and run the main
+7. Finally, go to the class ``management-restaurant-orders/src/controller/StartController.java`` and run the main
 ## Some information about the project data model
 * [Entity–relationship model](https://github.com/sergio-santiago/management-restaurant-orders/blob/master/README.md#entityrelationship-model)
 * [Relational model of tables](https://github.com/sergio-santiago/management-restaurant-orders/blob/master/README.md#relational-model-of-tables)